 In Starke's (2006) analysis of participles, this fact indicates that the -ed morpheme lexicalizes an fseq of projections which grammatically encode passive and Past Tense morphology.
-Using the 'the more you do the bigger you are' logic he argues for the following hierarchy of projections that make up the participle zone:
+Using the 'the more you do the bigger you are' logic, he argues for the following hierarchy of projections that make up the participle zone:

-The fact that the Past Tense participles, the Eventive Passive, Resultant and Target States are all spell out as the -ed morpheme follows from the Superset Principle, the major tenet of Nanosyntax, which regulates the insertion of the lexical-phonological material into syntactic nodes.7 where matching is defined as follows:
+The fact that the Past Tense participles, the Eventive Passive, Resultant and Target States are all spelled out as the -ed morpheme follows from the Superset Principle, the major tenet of Nanosyntax, which regulates the insertion of the lexical-phonological material into syntactic nodes.7 where matching is defined as follows:

-(18) The Superset Principle (Starke (2009)) A phonological exponent is inserted into a syntactic node if its lexical entry has a (sub)constituent which matches that node
+(18) The Superset Principle (Starke (2009))

+A phonological exponent is inserted into a syntactic node if its lexical entry has a (sub-)constituent which matches that node and the source of the variation.